-Theorem 3.1 is proved by observing that the proof of Bogdanov, Obata, and Trevisan [4] asserting that, in the bounded-degree graph model, testing 3-coloring requires linear query complexity can be extended to the subgraph model.22 This assertion is based on two main observations.
+Theorem 3.3 is proved by observing that the proof of Bogdanov, Obata, and Trevisan [BOT02] asserting that, in the bounded-degree graph model, testing 3-coloring requires linear query complexity can be extended to the subgraph model.20 This assertion is based on two main observations.

-- (1) The first observation is that, while [4, Thm.
-14] asserts a local gap-preserving reduction from 3SAT to 3-Colorability (for bounded degree graphs), the reduction is actually from a set of 3CNF formulae that have the same clause-structure (i.e., which variables appear in each of the clauses) and only differ in the negation-pattern (i.e., which literal of each variable is used in each of the foregoing occurrences),23 whose hardness is established in [4, Sec.
-6]. - (2) The second observation is that, for a fixed clause-structure, the reduction applied in the proof of [4, Thm.
-14] can be adapted to produce subgraphs of the same fixed graph.
-Specifically, the negation-pattern of the given 3CNF determines a sequence of binary choices such that each binary choice determine one edge out of a fixed pair of edges (which is included in the tested subgraph).
+1. The first observation is that, while [BOT02, Thm.
+14] asserts a local gap-preserving reduction from 3SAT to 3-Colorability (for bounded degree graphs), the reduction is actually from a set of 3CNF formulae that have the same clause-structure (i.e., which variables appear in each of the clauses) and only differ in the negation-pattern (i.e., which literal of each variable is used in each of the foregoing occurrences),21 whose hardness is established in [BOT02, Sec.
+6].